TheOdinProject/curriculum/web_development_101/project_git_basics.md

 #### Committing
 Think of `commit` as actually taking a photo, resulting in a snapshot.

-We used this command to commit the *README.md* file `git commit -m "Added README"` the `-m` flag stands for message and must always be followed by a message in quotes in our case `"Added README"`.
+We used this command to commit the *README.md* file `git commit -m "Add README.md"` the `-m` flag stands for message and must always be followed by a message in quotes in our case `"Add README.md"`.

 ### Adding another file into the mix.